 Other illusions, such as Phantom Words, and Mysterious Melody, as well as the stereo illusions referred to above, point to the strong influence of our knowledge, beliefs, and expectations on how we perceive speech and music.
 The importance of these influences on perception has been illustrated by many examples in vision, and the audio illusions presented here reflect the same influences in the auditory realm.

-The illusions and paradoxes described here lead us to wonder what other curiosities of music perception might exist that have not yet been discovered.
+The illusions described here lead us to wonder what other curiosities of music perception might exist that have not yet been discovered.
 But using the principles that generate these illusions, we can now produce music that sounds radically different from one listener to another, and even from one audience to another.

 Many of the illusions are posted here as sound examples, but these and others are also contained in Deutsch’s compact discs ‘Musical Illusions and Paradoxes’ (Philomel Records, 1995) and 'Phantom Words and Other Curiosities' (Philomel Records, 2003)

 Two other areas of Deutsch’s research are also described and illustrated with sound examples.
 The first involves Absolute Pitch – the ability to name or produce a note of particular pitch in the absence of a reference note.
 This ability is very rare in the Western world, and studies are here described showing that the prevalence of absolute pitch is much higher among speakers of tone languages such as Mandarin.
 Another area of research investigates Short Term Memory for Tones.
 Beyond showing that such memory is the function of a system that is precisely and systematically organized, this research has implications for higher-level musical processing, since the strength with which a tone is remembered in the short term influences the way the listener organizes the entire phrase in which it is embedded.